How to Get Better at Push-Ups

 • As you come up, your shoulders and torso shouldn’t twist, and the weight of your upper body should be evenly distributed between your two hands.

-Drop down and knock out as many reps as you can using the proper form, then use your “max reps” score to determine your level.
+Once you’ve perfected proper push-up form, the next step is to figure out your push-up level.
+Drop down and knock out as many reps as you can using proper form, then use your “max reps” score to determine your level.

 Managed to do a few?
 That’s great!
-You’ll find the most use out of the exercises described in levels two and three.
+You’ll get the most use out of the exercises described in levels two and three.

 Feel like you could do an endless number of push-ups?
 Check out level four for some push-up variations that are sure to challenge you.

-You don’t need to do push-ups every day to get results–start by performing these of these variations a few times a week on nonconsecutive days to help you get better at push-ups.
-Good luck!
+You don’t need to do push-ups every day to get results — start by performing any of these variations a few times a week on nonconsecutive days to help you get better at push-ups.

-You can even do them with your hands braced against a wall.
+You can even do incline push-ups with your hands braced against a wall.
 Perform three sets, resting a minute between sets.
 When you can do three sets of 10 reps at a given height, lower your hands and repeat the process.